 Addiction is addiction, whether it's to alcohol/drugs, online social media, sex or porn, gambling, exercise, eating, working, codependent relationship dynamics or scholastic/athletic over-achievement--and the same root causes and recovery principles always apply, no matter what your drug of choice is~ even if it's the sense of needing to be in a relationship!
 Addiction's the ever-present nagging you feel to avert feelings of depression, emptiness or deadness, and fill a gigantic hole that resides in your soul.

 Contrary to popular belief, addiction is not about indulging in a substance or behavior every day.
-It's about staying dissociated or disconnected from feelings and sensations that help you discern when you've worked-out, masturbated, drank or eaten enough, and stopping before you get hurt, go numb or black-out.
+It's about staying dissociated or disconnected from bodily feelings and sensations that help you discern when you've worked-out, masturbated, drank or eaten enough, and stopping before you get hurt, go numb or black-out.

-Conventional recovery programs such as 12-Steps, The Meadows, Betty Ford, etc., might scare you into getting sober, and help you gain some insights as to how you got to this place, but they can't help you get healthy, whole and well, to where you're a fully functional, self-actualized, joyful and personally successful being.
+Conventional recovery programs such as 12-Steps, The Meadows, Betty Ford, etc., might scare you into getting sober, and help you gain some insights as to how you got to this place, but they can't help you get healthy, whole and well, to where you're a fully functional, self-actualized, empowered, joyful and personally successful being.
 No group endeavor can.

 So what's really the point of sobriety, if you're still struggling to make your life work, and you're in such agony, you periodically want to die?
 Why get sober, if all your relationship attempts end up being disappointing and hurtful?
 Have you grown and healed, or have you simply managed to stop using and self-medicating your anguish?
 If it's the latter, you are not "recovering."